-Memorial Day Independence Day

-Labor Day Thanksgiving Day

-New Years Day Christmas Day
+Memorial Day Independence Day Labor Day Thanksgiving Day New Year's Day Christmas Day

 In the event of inclement weather, student is instructed to obtain closure information on specific television stations and social media.
-If they are unable to determine the status, a phone number is also provided.
+If they are unable to determine the status, text or call 302-841-0811.